 How can I access the space?

-The entryway connecting Uris Library still provides access to the Cocktail Lounge, but, for the first time since 1982, the south entrance facing Willard Straight Hall is also open!
+The Uris Library entrance across from Olin Library still provides access to the Cocktail Lounge, but, for the first time since 1982, the south entrance facing Willard Straight Hall is also open!
 You need your Cornell ID to enter through that side of the building.
 The exterior pathway has been regraded to accommodate wheelchair access, and it is well-lit and visible from Ho Plaza and Willard Straight Hall.
 Additionally, an in-ground heating system mitigates ice and snow accumulation.

-Please note that the entryway to Uris Library is open during the day but closed in the evening.
+Please note that the entrance to Uris Library across from Olin Library is open during the day but closed in the evening.
 A security camera and security call station are installed at each of the entrances.

 How did you choose the furniture?